Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 sdlManager.sendRPC(setCloudAppProperties);
 ```

-Also, app stores can retrieve cloud properties for a specific cloud app from policy table by sending `GetCloudAppProperties` and specifying the `appId` for that cloud app as in this example:
+and to retrieve cloud properties for a specific cloud app from local policy table, app stores can send `GetCloudAppProperties` by specifying the `appId` for that cloud app as in this example:

 ```java
 GetCloudAppProperties getCloudAppProperties = new GetCloudAppProperties("<appId>");